layer5io/layer5/README.md

 ## Meshery
 See (https://layer5.io/meshery) - A service mesh playground to faciliate learning about functionality and performance of different service meshes.
 Meshery incorporates the collection and display of metrics from applications running in the playground.
 Community meeting [times](https://layer5.io/meshery/#contributing) and [recordings](https://www.youtube.com/channel/UCFL1af7_wdnhHXL1InzaMvA).

-## Contributing
+## <a name="contributing">Contributing</a>
+Please do!
 Contributions, updates, [discrepancy reports](/../../issues) and [pull requests](/../../pulls) are welcome.
 This project is community-built and welcomes collaboration.
 Contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+*Not sure where to start?* Grab an open issue with the [help-wanted label](../../labels/help%20wanted).

 ## License